Coin-operated-locker babies: Age

 The people who leave children in coin-operated-lockers can be a variety of ages, and this is a social factor that plays a large part in the child abandonment problem in Japan.

 Taboo

-There exists a taboo of sex, abortion, and unwanted pregnancies within the Japanese culture that contribute to the problem of child abandonment in Japan, making the solution of the coin-operated-locker much more attractive.
+Sex, abortion, and unwanted pregnancies are considered taboo subjects within the Japanese culture, which contributes to the problem of child abandonment in Japan, making the solution of the coin-operated-locker much more attractive.